jatinkumar762/Coding-Interview-Questions/Graphs/ShortestPathAlgorithmsAndProblems/BellmanFordAlgorithm.md

 The time complexity is O(V×E), making it less efficient than Dijkstra's algorithm for graphs without negative weights, but essential for handling more complex cases with negative weight cycles.

+**Note:**

+* Dijkstra’s algorithm is not suitable for graphs with negative weight edges because it relies on the assumption that once a node’s shortest path is found, it cannot be improved.

+* If your graph contains negative weight edges, the Bellman-Ford algorithm is a better choice.
+It handles negative weights, finds the shortest paths, and detects negative weight cycles.